Leo Durocher: Suspension

-Move to New York Giants (1948–1955)
+New York Giants (1948–1955)

 Durocher returned for the 1948 season, but his outspoken personality and a 35-37 start again caused friction with Rickey, and on July 16 Durocher, Rickey and New York Giants owner Horace Stoneham negotiated a deal whereby Durocher was let out of his Brooklyn contract to take over the Dodgers' cross-town rivals.
 He enjoyed perhaps his greatest success with the Giants, and possibly a measure of sweet revenge against the Dodgers, as the Giants won the 1951 NL pennant in a playoff against Brooklyn, ultimately triumphing on Bobby Thomson's historic game-winning "Shot 'Heard 'Round The World" home run.

 Later with the Giants in 1954, Durocher won his only World Series championship as a manager by sweeping the heavily favored Cleveland Indians, who posted the highest American League winning percentage of all time (111–43) during the regular season.

 Alvin Dark, who played under Durocher during this period, admired his manager.
 He thought that Durocher's strength was letting veterans play according to their strengths, then supporting them.
 An aggressive manager, he either succeeded in getting the best out of players or getting nothing out of them, depending on how they responded.
 "If you stood up for Leo publicly, he'd go to the wall for you.
 He'd take the blame for every mistake you made, and expose himself to the criticism."

 After leaving the Giants following the 1955 season, Durocher became an executive at NBC.
 He was a color commentator on the Major League Baseball on NBC and host of The NBC Comedy Hour and Jackpot Bowling.
-He later served as a coach for the Dodgers, by then relocated to Los Angeles, from 1961 to 1964.